openface/onset-alien-invasion/README.md

 ### Features

-* Character selection at spawn, skydive with parachute into the island
+* Character selection at spawn, skydive with parachute into the island.
-* Garage computer with instructions/clues about the mission
+* Garage computer with instructions/clues about the mission.
-* Supply drops at random locations every few minutes provide health, armor, and a weapon (uses waypoints)
+* Supply drops at random locations every few minutes provide health, armor, and a weapon. (uses waypoints)
-* Computer parts hidden around the island that can be picked up and taken to the main satellite computer
+* Computer parts hidden around the island that can be picked up and taken to the main satellite computer.
 * Satellite computer requires parts to be fully operational.
-Once 100%, the mothership lands
+Once 100%, the mothership lands.
-* Mothership spawns for a short while on a random player target, hurts everyone within in range
+* Mothership spawns for a short while on a random player target, hurts everyone within in range.